I come from a family of dedicated students and teachers.

 I mentioned that my mother was a very determined and successful student, mother, and professional.
 And in talking with her about her successes and her trials in being all of the above, I’ve learned that there is great power in having a steadfast, loving, and loyal partner beside you, which is why I am so grateful for my husband and the support he gives me in fathering our children, loving me, and supporting my multifaceted avenues of expression: advocacy for balance and self-awareness, natural parenting, breastfeeding, and creativity on my blog. . . professionalism and creativity in my WAHM business. . . passion for my college courses and goals for certification through La Leche League and the IBCLA. . . and of course, most importantly, raising our two beautiful Silly Bears with connection and direction.
 I am so thankful that God brought my wonderful husband into my life, and he has told me on many occasion, he feels the same way.

 He, commonly referred to as Hubs, is active duty in the United States Coast Guard.
-He is an Electriciansmate, currently stationed on the USCGC TAHOMA out of Kittery, ME – for which command I am the current volunteer Command Ombudsman, or the liaison between the ship’s Command and the ship’s families.
-He is active in the outdoors, loving kayaking, working out, mountain biking, hiking, and shooting at the firing range.
-He looks forward to the day that the kids are old enough to really enjoy camping – but he’s starting them out young with a love of playing outdoors, and getting into nature on hikes with the family.
+He is an Electriciansmate, currently stationed at the Aids to Navigation Team in Kodiak, Alaska.
+He is active in the outdoors, and loves kayaking, working out, mountain biking, hiking, and shooting at the firing range.
+He looks forward to the day that the kids are old enough to really enjoy camping – though we did do some camping on our PCS from Maine to Kodiak, AK – but he’s starting them out young with a love of playing outdoors, and getting into nature on hikes with the family.

 Our Silly Bears

-Our oldest, Abbey, is currently 4.
+Our oldest, Abbey, is currently almost 5.
 She attends preschool while I pursue my education online and work creating handmade goods for my Etsy shop.
 She thrives at preschool, and brings home lots of new skills to practice at home – pretend play, social skills, learning to write, and drawing more and more intricate and thoughtful pieces of art each day!
 She is active and certainly spirited – MORE of everything that a 4 year old is made of.
+Full of life, with an “extra zest for life,” she can truly be a handful, but her never-exhausted spirit is one of the most unique and amazing things I have ever witnessed!
 Energetic, creative, spunky, and sweet, she is growing beautifully and loves dancing, singing, playing pretend, and active play.
 “I need to get my exercise!” and “Pretend you are ____ and I am ____ . . . ” are frequent utterances of hers.
+She loves Merida, the princess from the Disney movie Brave, and also adores watching and pretending she’s in the recent Alice in Wonderland.
+Oh, and she is currently also really into Ninja Turtles.

-Our second child, Joseph, will be 2 years old this coming April.
+Our second child, Joseph, is two years old.
 He is loving and curious, exploring the world around him with a good balance of attachment and wonder.
 He loves to play with trucks and cars, as well as sorting shapes, playthings, and clothing – and doing simple puzzles.
 Like Abbey, he loves books.
 Unlike Abbey, he actually sits still while he looks at them!
 Joseph stays at home with me, and we frequent the playground by our house to join our friends in exploring the world, and I work and study while he sleeps during nap time, and also during his independent play.
+He loves Thomas the Train, Little Einsteins, and puddles, among other things.

 Both of our children are lovely, strong, and resilient military children.
-They say goodbye to their daddy on a frequent basis, for approximately two months at a time each time he deploys.
-I’m not going to lie and say that it is easy for them or for me to be military family members, but it is certainly rewarding as well.
+They would say goodbye to their daddy on a frequent basis, for approximately two months at a time each time he deployed while we were at our last duty station.
+I’m not going to lie and say that it is easy for them or for me to be military family members, but it is certainly rewarding.

 We are so blessed to be a family, and we look forward to growing in love and wonder for the fantastic years to come!